codeque-co/codeque/README.md

   - `($$, $$) => {}` is invalid while parsing function
   - `$_refN` - currently without ref analysis
   - `$$_refN` - currently without ref analysis
-  - It might be useful to search for expressions within nested structures inside functions to make it more useful
-    - it might need special operator like `$nested()`

 ❌ PoC / Implement vscode extension - mostly to understand how to license